drkarim/Image-Crop/README.md

-# Crop 3D Binage Image
+# Crop 3D Binary Image
 This repository contains code that crops a binary image in 3D NifTii, NRRD and GIPL formats.

 ## Dependencies